Nucleus Vision Price Reaches $0.0020 on Major Exchanges (NCASH)

 According to CryptoCompare, “Nucleus Vision is an IoT-based, contactless identification system that empowers retailers to identify and better serve their customers.
 Nucleus Vision intends to bridge the gap between the online and offline retail world by leveraging the Ethereum blockchain.
 NCASH is an ERC20 token that serves as a currency on Nucleus Vision's ecosystem. “

-It is usually not possible to buy alternative cryptocurrencies such as Nucleus Vision directly using US dollars.
-Investors seeking to trade Nucleus Vision should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Nucleus Vision using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Nucleus Vision directly using US dollars.
+Investors seeking to acquire Nucleus Vision should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Nucleus Vision using one of the aforementioned exchanges.

 Receive News & Updates for Nucleus Vision Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Nucleus Vision and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.